NRI Income Tax & Compliance

 Securities Transaction Tax and Income Tax

-As mentioned above, all the securities listed on the stock exchanges are taxed under STT.
-However, the STT applicability for income tax purposes varies according to the transaction type, either for investment or trading, or for producing business revenue.
+As mentioned above, all securities listed on stock exchanges are subject to STT.
+However, the STT applicability for income tax purposes varies depending on the transaction type: investment, trading, or producing business revenue.
 These are as follows:

 Capital Gains

 When individuals, whether self-employed or employed for financial gains, invest in securities, they are required to pay STT.
 The profit they earned from these is called capital gains, which are further divided into short-term capital gains (STCG) and long-term capital gains (LTCG), calculated on the duration of holding securities.
-Until 31 March 2018, LTCG on equity-oriented mutual funds (EMOF) and shares were exempt from STT, while on STCG, 15% tax was charged.
+Until 31 March 2018, LTCG on equity-oriented mutual funds (EMOF) and shares was exempt from STT, whereas on STCG, a 15% tax was charged.

-However, as mentioned in the Budget 2024, from 23 July 2024, the STT of STCG has increased, i.e., 20%.
-Additionally, now on LTCG, also at a 12.5% tax rate will be charged.
-Furthermore, before 31 January 2018, the capital gains accrued are grandfathered, using the market value of 31 January 2018 as the acquisition cost.
+However, as mentioned in the Budget 2024, from 23 July 2024, the STT on STCG has increased to 20%.
+Additionally, LTCG will now be charged at a 12.5% tax rate, as will LTCG.
+Furthermore, before 31 January 2018, any accrued capital gains are grandfathered, using the market value on 31 January 2018 as the acquisition cost.

 Business Income

-Companies are also liable to pay STT that are into securities transactions to produce business income.
-Under section 36 of the Income Tax Act, 1961, they can claim the tax deduction on their total paid STT.
-In the scenario of business, the STT is considered an expense of the business and is eligible for tax deduction under the Income Tax Act.
+Companies are also liable to pay STT on securities transactions to produce business income.
+Under section 36 of the Income Tax Act, 1961, they can claim a tax deduction on the total STT paid.
+In the context of business, the STT is considered an industry expense and is eligible for tax deduction under the Income Tax Act.

 This was all about STT and income tax.
-Now, moving ahead, let's know how STT works.
+Now, let's look at how STT works.

 How Does Securities Transaction Tax Work?

-The Securities Transaction Tax works by imposing the tax on certain securities, like shares, when you sell or buy them.
-It is levied to certify for the Indian stock services that investors use, they pay the tax on them, and provide the government with an income with more taxes.
+The Securities Transaction Tax works by imposing a tax on specific securities, such as shares, when you buy or sell them.
+It is levied to certify the Indian stock services that investors use; they pay the tax on them and provide the government with additional income.
 In 2004, the 'Stamp Duty' tax was replaced by the government of India with STT, as it was offering a better taxation system.

-As stated above, the securities transaction tax is levied on both sellers and buyers, and depending on the security type and whether you are selling or buying the security, the tax rate varies.
+As stated above, the securities transaction tax is levied on both sellers and buyers, and the tax rate varies depending on the security type and whether you are selling or buying the security.
 For instance, when you sell or purchase equity shares at their transaction value, 0.1% STT is applied.
 The stock exchange automatically deducts this tax and pays it to the government.

-As a result, the deduction of STT is quick, effective, and transparent, and as soon as the transaction is made, it is deducted.
-Additionally, it avoids incidents like incorrect payment, non-payment, and so on.
-However, one drawback of it is that STT increases the transaction cost.
+As a result, the deduction of STT is quick, effective, and transparent, and it is deducted as soon as the transaction is made.
+Additionally, it avoids incidents such as incorrect payments, non-payments, and so on.
+However, one drawback is that STT increases transaction costs.

 It is how STT works in India.
-Furthermore, let's know the impact of it on traders and investors.
+Furthermore, let's examine its impact on traders and investors.

 Impact of STT on Traders and Investors